xfce-mirror/ristretto/README.md

 # ristretto

-Ristretto Image Viewer is an application that can be used to view, and scroll through images.
+Ristretto is an image viewer for the [Xfce](https://www.xfce.org/) desktop environment.

-It can be used to run a slideshow of images, open images with other applications like an image-editor or configure an image as the desktop wallpaper.
+The Ristretto Image Viewer is an application that can be used to view and scroll through images, run a slideshow of images, open images with other applications like an image-editor or configure an image as the desktop wallpaper.

 ----